chenx/wschat/README.md

 Running instance
 ------

-This chatroom application is hosted at <a href="http://homecox.com/games/gtchat/en/">http://homecox.com/games/gtchat/en/</a>.
+This chatroom application is hosted at <a href="https://mountainviews.space/html/gtchat/en/">https://mountainviews.space/html/gtchat/en/</a>.

+<strike>This chatroom application is hosted at <a href="http://homecox.com/games/gtchat/en/">http://homecox.com/games/gtchat/en/</a>.</striken>

 For features and usage of the chatroom, see its <a href="http://homecox.com/games/gtchat/en/help.html">Help</a>.